-Materials & Methods
+Material & Methods

 An environmental assessment has been done by means of the calculation of the Environmental Footprint (EF).
-After a deep analysis of the potential CRM included in the PV panel, several ways to improve the sustainability from a life-cycle approach were considered for two different materials:
+After a deep analysis of the potential Critical Raw Materials (CRM) included in the PV panel, several ways to improve the sustainability from a life-cycle approach were considered for two different materials:

 Silicon: The majority material of the cell is silicon.
 Considering that substitution of silicon is not feasible, the recycling processes are slightly improving [2].
-Nevertheless, and due to the tiny value of its characterization factor in the Mineral, Fossil and Renewable Resources (MFR) category, this technique was not considered.
+Nevertheless, and due to the tiny value of its characterization factor in the Mineral, Figure 2.
+EF of the prototype by part.
+BoS: Balance of the System; EoL: End-of-Life.